 Michelle and Thomas

-Michelle and Thomas' Habari Kibra is a workshops platform that allows youth to engage their passion for journalism.
-Michelle & Thomas are teaching their students a wide range of skills, from writing to photography to TV/media production, so that they will be able to reach their ambitions in an ever challenging and diversifying industry.
-Once these students graduate Habari Kibra they will be set-up with income producing journalism jobs.
+Michelle and Thomas' Habari Kibra is a platform that allows youth to engage their passion for journalism.
+The training first teaches youtha wide range of skills, from writing to photography to TV/media production, so that they will be able to reach their ambitions in an ever challenging and diversifying industry.
+Once graduated these youth either will be set-up with income producing journalism jobs or join the Habari Kibra team to sell content to local media hubs in Nairobi.

 Esther started Hadassa to provide a better alternative to the high cost, chemical filled diapers found in Nairobi.
 These reusable diapers are pocket friendly, safe, and great for the environment.
 Hadassa diapers are one size fits all!
 Adjustable buttons allow parents to find the perfect fit as their children grow.